Siteimprove/alfa-examples/accessibility-code-checker/README.md

 These workspaces demonstrate how to use Siteimprove's Accessibility Code Checker with various browser automations.

 You can clone this repository to have a working setup on your local computer from which you can easily experiment.
+Alternatively, you can also run it as a Codespace from this Github repository (from the Code / Codespaces menu).

 ## Setup